This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Containers Warm The Soil Quicker

-3. Containers warm the soil much quicker than the soil in the ground warms, this is because the containers are usually a dark color or black and absorb the sun.
+3. Containers warm the soil much quicker than the soil in the ground warms because the containers are usually dark or black and absorb the sun.
 This gives them an edge when it comes to early growth

 It also restricts the root zone in the container.
 This ensures that the roots have no choice but to absorb the water and nutrients provided.
 In the ground, the root zone is free to grow and stretch outside the feeding zone and, therefore, may uptake less feed.

 If you doubt this, click here to see a video on Youtube of an experiment I performed last year.
 I could double the yield of potatoes grown in containers over potatoes grown in the ground.
-I ran that experiment for three years, and the results were identical each year.
+I ran that experiment for three years, and the results were identical yearly.

 How To Water Potatoes Efficiently

 4. Although you might not think it, Watering is more efficient as you only water the root zone.
-The plant takes up what is required; there is also a smaller area that is open to the surface, which cuts down evaporation.
+The plant takes up what is required; a smaller area is open to the surface, which cuts down evaporation.

 In the ground, the soil wicks the water away from the plant, and this then has a larger area to evaporate from.
 Also, you may not necessarily be watering all the roots from the plant as these could have gone in all directions and further than where you are watering.